AlternC/AlternC/README.md

 Technically, AlternC is based on Debian GNU/Linux distribution and it depends on other software such as Apache, Postfix, Dovecot, Mailman (...).
 It also contains an API documentation so that users can easily customize their web desktop.

-This project native tongue is French.
-However, the packages are available at least in French and English.
+This project native tongue is French, and the code is commented in English.
+The packages are available at least in French and English, German and Spanish interfaces are usually available too.

 ## Installation